saivenkat288/Airplane-Seating-Algorithm/readme.md

 **Prerequisistes:**

 Python 3.6 and above needs to be installed
-RUN python -m pip install pyyaml
+1. RUN python -m pip install pyyaml

-RUN pip install -r requirements.txt
+2.RUN pip install -r requirements.txt

 This is written using python3.
 To run the program run python seating.py in the command prompt.